 - Unintentionally Unsympathetic: Both Karin and Kenta can fall on this due to their strange compunctions about her vampirism.
-Kenta, for one thing, acts offended when Karin's instintive bite paliates his mother's depression and makes her and strong-willed enough to fight off her harassers, and even claims he wants her back to her previous state!
+Kenta, for one thing, acts offended when Karin's instinctive bite paliates his mother's depression and makes her strong-willed enough to fight off her harassers, and even claims he wants her back to her previous state!
 Even worse, Karin somehow agrees him and refuses to do it again.
-This is part of the same problem, as Karin also refuses to bite Kenta even when it would be an entirely beneficial for him (she doesn't even suck blood, she gives it) and would make him happy enough to end her blood ordeals.
+This is part of the same problem, as Karin also refuses to bite Kenta even when it would be harmless for him (she doesn't even suck blood, she gives it) and would make him happy enough to end her blood ordeals.

-- Also, you can't say you don't feel sorry for her when memories of her family is erased and she thinks of them to be dead after graduation.
+- Also, in the manga, you can't say you don't feel sorry for her when memories of her family are erased and she thinks of them to be dead after graduation.